owlsecco/techwit2/exampleSite/content/blog/building-the-techwit-ke-magazine.md

 +++
 author = ["stephenajulu"]
 categories = ["techwitke"]
-date = 2020-09-01T21:00:00Z
+date = 2021-01-08T21:00:00Z
-description = "See how The TechWit Ke Magazine was built.
-What we are still working on and where we are going." draft = true image = "" tags = ["journey", "howto"] title = "Building The TechWit Ke Magazine"
+description = "Let's take a look at how The TechWit Ke Magazine was built.
+What we are still working on and where we are going." image = "/images/rsz_1header5.webp" tags = ["journey", "howto"] title = "Building The TechWit Ke Magazine Part 1"

 +++
 Hi, there?
-My name is Stephen Ajulu, the Founder and Chief Editor of TechWit Ke, and this is the beginning and rise of TechWit Ke.
+My name is Stephen Ajulu, the Founder of SAOA Media and Editor in Chief of TechWit Ke, and this is the beginning and rise of TechWit Ke.

 To begin, let me explain our stack.